odebroqueville/contextSearch/README.md

 From the Options page, click on the favicon right before the search engine's name.
 A popup window will open displaying the current favicon and the associated base64 string.
 Drag & drop a new image onto the existing one, then click on the 'Save' button for your changes to take effect.
 The popup will automatically close after you click on the 'Save' button.

-## How to perform a one-time AI search using the AI prompt window
+## How to use the command window

 > [!TIP]
 > Prior to using this feature, **ensure that you have logged in** to the website(s) of the AI chatbot(s) that you'd like to use.
 This is required when using ChatGPT, Claude, Google AI Studio and Poe.

-'ALT+K' opens an AI prompt window from which to carry out a one-time AI search.
+'ALT+K' opens the command window from which you can carry out a one-time AI search or run omnibox-style commands.
 Start by typing the keyword corresponding to the AI chatbot that you'd like to use followed by a 'Space' character.
-The current list of valid keywords is:
+The current list of valid AI keywords is:

 -   chatgpt
 -   claude